mapflat/stuffer/README.rst

 -  Ease of reuse.
 It should be simple to extract commands from snippets and convert them to reusable modules without a rewrite.
 -  Docker cache friendliness.
-Images built with similar commands should be able to share a prefix of commands in order to benefit frmo Docker image caching.
+Images built with similar commands should be able to share a prefix of commands in order to benefit from Docker image caching.
 -  No dislike factors.
 Provisioning tools tend to be loved and/or hated by users, for various reasons.
-There might be no reason to be enamoured wuth stuffer, but there should be no reason to have a strong dislike for it, given that you approve of Python and Docker.
+There might be no reason to be enamoured with stuffer, but there should be no reason to have a strong dislike for it, given that you approve of Python and Docker.
 -  Ease of debugging.
 Debugging stuffer recipes should be as easy as debugging standard Python programs.
 -  Avoid reinventing wheels.
 Use existing Python modules or external tools for tasks that have already been solved.
 Give